jkelleyrtp/neuralnets/README.md

 The code is divided into two sprints:

 Sprint 1
-- a basic RNN and CNN to analyze EMG data after-the-fact
+- a basic feed-forward neural network
+- a slightly more advanced recurrent neural network

 Sprint 2
-- PCA/tSNE of EMG data
-- transfer learning
-- LSTM
+- An LSTM auto-encoder
+- A convolutional neural network

+Each of these mini projects are implemented in Rust, with the EMG data under test having been acquired by anonymized human subjects.